MaxiHuHe04/iTunes-Backup-Explorer/README.md

 For me, this was a matter of course, but it was pointed out that I should clarify it anyway.
 I do not collect any personal data.
 In fact, the program does not even use an internet connection at this time.
 If that should change at some point in the future, I will update this notice.

+## How to build
+### Native executables
+1. Install a current JDK and Maven
+2. Run `mvn clean package`
+3. You can find the built executable in `target/app-image` and an installer in `target/installer`

+### Jar with dependencies
+To get a jar file with dependencies for your system, use `mvn clean compile assembly:single`.

+You can also build a fairly cross-platform jar file with dependencies for Windows, Linux and ARM macOS using the *most_platforms* profile: `mvn clean compile assembly:single -Pmost_platforms`

+## How to run directly using Maven
+Use `mvn exec:exec`

 ## Credits